Modern Languages and Literatures

 SPAN 250: Grammar, Syntax, and Style

 This course reviews grammar, orthography, syntax, and style through graded compositions, free compositions, grammar exercises, and translation.
 Students will study various types of expository writing to see the grammatical constructions in context and develop a wider vocabulary and a sense of style.
 Prerequisite: SPAN 212 or higher or placement exam recommendation or permission of instructor.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities and Writing requirements.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Humanities and Writing Intensive.)

 SPAN 255: Conversation and Composition

 Intensive practice and free conversation and composition on a wide range of topics reflecting the needs and interests of the participants.
 Concentrated study of vocabulary, idioms, and selected grammar patterns and paradigms needed for oral proficiency.
 Activities include drills, discussions based on readings, debates, dialogues, and sketches.
 Supporting materials will be drawn from Latin American and Peninsular short stories, films, magazines, and newspapers.
 Prerequisite: SPAN 212 or higher or placement exam recommendation or permission of instructor.
 Not open to heritage speakers, except by permission of instructor.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities and Speaking requirements.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Humanities and Speaking Intensive.)

 SPAN 260: Spanish for Heritage Speakers

 This course is specifically oriented towards heritage speakers of the language - this is, those for whom Spanish is the predominant spoken language in the home.
 Students who enter this class will not necessarily have had a formal education in the language, but they must be native speakers of it.
 The course introduces, reiterates and fortifies the student's grammatical and compositional skills while refining his/her oral expression.
 The class is conducted exclusively in Spanish, and in addition to the requisite participation, there are a considerable number of writing, literary analysis and reinforcement assignments throughout the semester.
 The students also research the various dialects of Latin American, Peninsular as well as U.S. Spanish.
-(Under the Forester Fundamental Curriculum, this course meets the Domestic Pluralism and Speaking requirements.)
+(This course satisfies Domestic Pluralism and Speaking Intensive.)

 SPAN 300: Intro Reading Literature Spanish

 The purpose of this course is to prepare the student for serious reading and analysis of literary texts in Spanish.
 The course will be an introduction to the concepts of literary criticism and the vocabulary of literary analysis.
 The course will introduce students to various methodologies, including close reading of texts and sociological and psychological approaches.
 Texts will be chosen from the three major literary genres: poetry, prose fiction, and drama.
 It is strongly recommended that students take either Spanish 300 or 305 before going on to literature or culture courses in the 300-400 range.
 Prerequisite: SPAN 212 or higher 200-level course, or placement exam recommendation or permission of instructor.
-(Under the Forester Fundamental Curriculum, this course meets the Global Perspectives and Speaking requirements.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Global Perspective and Speaking Intensive.)

 SPAN 303: Paisajes sonoros de América Latina